MIPPL/nephele-org-website/public/content/developers/docs/data-and-analytics/block-explorers/index.md

 **User accounts**

 - Account address - The public address you can use to send funds to
-- ETH balance - The amount of ETH associated with that account
+- NEPH balance - The amount of NEPH associated with that account
-- Total ETH value - The value of the ETH
+- Total NEPH value - The value of the NEPH
 - Tokens - The tokens associated with the account and their value
 - Transaction history - A list of all the transactions where this account was either the sender or the recipient